3D Gaussian Splatting in Open3D#

 Draw the full mixed scene#

-The manifest below places the garden Gaussian scene as a backdrop, two glTF mesh models on the table (flipped 180° in X so they stand upright in the scene’s Y-up coordinate system), and the Nike shoe splat positioned in the foreground.
+The manifest below places the garden Gaussian scene as a backdrop, two glTF mesh models on the table (flipped 180° in X so they stand upright in the scene’s Y-up coordinate system), the Nike shoe splat, and both Niantic Labs SPZ sample splats in the scene.

 o3d.visualization.draw accepts a list of dicts with "name", "geometry", and optionally "material" keys.
 Gaussian splat entries must use shader = "gaussianSplat".